Preparing for Your First Semester at Juniata: Academic Advising and Class Registration

 Welcome to Juniata College!
 As a new student starting in January 2024, you likely have questions about academic advising and getting registered for your first semester of classes at JC.
 Watch your personal email inbox in December for an email from firstname.lastname@example.org.
 Be sure to respond to that email promptly so we can get you matched up with an academic advisor and build your class schedule.
 If you are a first-time college student, you will receive your customized class schedule in January.
 If you are a transfer student, we will work with you to create a schedule after we have received your transcripts.
 Then, you will be able to work with your advisor once you come to campus to answer any questions you have about your schedule and make changes if desired.

 Before then, there are several things for you to do to get ready:

-- Submit transcripts of college courses.
-Request to have transcripts of any college courses you've completed before coming
+- Submit transcripts of previous college courses you have taken.
+Request to have official transcripts of any previous college courses you've completed

 you should take the placement assessment for that language.